Annual Report 2016-2017

 6. Housing Project:

 From 2014 to till now osaca has been successfully implementing the housing project in Ishwardi Upazila of Pabna District.
 This project is funded by Bangladesh Bank.
-The activities of this Project are given below:
+95 houses have been disbursed up to June,2017.

 7. HYSAWA Project: